 On further questioning, Swedo and her colleagues discovered the girl was at the pediatrician for her third strep infection in a month.
 Her obsessions had been brought on by her body’s misdirected reaction to the strep infections.

-It was a similar story for Holland Barr, whose symptoms left her so sick earlier this year that she said goodbye to her family.
+It was a similar story for Holland, whose symptoms left her so sick earlier this year that she said goodbye to her family.
 She told her mother that life was too hard, that she wanted to die.

-In the end she was saved by a correct diagnosis of autoimmune encephalitis, more specifically PANS — pediatric acute-onset neuropsychiatric syndrome.
+In the end, her family says she was saved by a diagnosis of autoimmune encephalitis, more specifically PANS — pediatric acute-onset neuropsychiatric syndrome.

 One of Blandini’s friends had suggested Holland’s problem might be with her immune system.
 Blandini brought the friend to her daughter’s pediatrician, who listened and, at Blandini’s request, ordered a blood test called the Cunningham panel.
-The panel confirmed Blandini’s suspicions.
+The panel confirmed Blandini’s suspicions that there was a problem with Holland's immune system.

 PANDAS and PANS occur when a child’s body, while fighting off a virus or infection, mistakenly targets or disrupts a part of the child’s own body.
 The illness causes the immune system to attack the brain and results in a range of neuropsychiatric symptoms.